-After spending a considerable time in the problem space, Product Managers should have a pretty good list of customer needs.
+After spending considerable time in the problem space, Product Managers should have a pretty good list of customer needs at this point.
 The next step is to decide which ones to address.

 Next, Product Managers need to define the feature set of the Minimal Viable Product (MVP).
 To do so, you can run as many MVP tests as needed.
 They will reveal if you need to change, add or remove your initial hypotheses and assumptions.

-The goal is to learn if you are heading in the right direction in the most cheap way possible.
+The goal is to learn if you are heading in the right direction in the cheapest way possible.
 This is especially important for startups.

 On this section

 An assumption is a belief with no evidence to support it.
 It’s something we take for granted when thinking about the problem.

 As a Product Manager you want to make a list of all your assumptions and choose the riskiest.
 The ones that, if not true, will make your product fail.
 If that’s the case, you can go back to the drawing board and pivot.